 NAMM 2008 I met Michael many years ago.
 He has always been sympathetic with my quest to find smaller basses.
 He and I have been working diligently the past several years to create a petite 5 string bass that has a shorter neck, smaller body size and is lighter weight.
 Of course the most important thing is that the sound must have a phenomenal low end with punchy mids and clear, sweet highs.
 Michael was able to make this happen.
 Here is a photo of the first of the basses.
-As you can see it’s a true beauty.
-The body is mahogany with a spalted maple top.
+As you can see they are true beauties.
+The red body is mahogany with a spalted maple top.
 The neck is maple with a rosewood fingerboard.
-This bass is a 34″ scale with 24 frets and uses the Buzz Feiten Tuning System.
-The new line that Michael and I are working on features a 32″ scale bass with 24 frets and uses the same tuning system.
-His basses are the primary instruments I use.
+The black body bass is poplar with a rosewood fingerboard.
+These basses are a 32″” scale with 24 frets and use the Buzz Feiten Tuning System.
+The neck spacing is narrower as well – 16 1/2.
+I use Michael’s basses exclusively.
+Although I like the MTD strings, I tend to be partial to Thomastik-Infeld strings.
+For me, they sing and allow for more nuance.

 Peak Music Stands